Spanish drinks without alcohol

 0.0 abv means no alcohol or at most a trace like in some food.

-Of course my Spanish is OK but not the best in the world but then neither is my English or my home country language Welsh!
+Of course, my Spanish is OK but not the best globally, but neither is my English or my home country language, Welsh!

 You get the idea.